TheLocehiliosan/yadm/yadm.md

        Since  the  hostname  doesn't  match any of the managed files, the more generic version is chosen.

-       If running on a Linux server named "host4" the link will be:
+       If running on a Linux server named "host4", the link will be:

        $HOME/path/example.txt -> $HOME/path/example.txt##Linux

-       If running on a Solaris server, no link will be created  because  there are no files managed for that SYSTEM.
+       If running on a Solaris server, the link use the default "##" version:

+       $HOME/path/example.txt -> $HOME/path/example.txt##

+       If no "##" version exists and no files match the current  OS  or  HOST- NAME, then no link will be created.

-       SYSTEM  is  determined  by  running  uname -s HOSTNAME by running host- name -s.  yadm will automatically create these links by  default.
+       OS  is  determined  by  running uname -s, and HOSTNAME by running host- name -s.  yadm will automatically create these links by  default.
 This can  be  disabled  using the yadm.auto-alt configuration.
 Even if dis- abled, links can be manually created by running yadm alt.